FarronF/limerick-council-meetings/meetings/2018/09/21-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 13th July 2018.md

 The Chief Superintendent stated that there are not enough resources available to have community police

-full time in county areas, it will be based on level of crime in the areas.---
+full time in county areas, it will be based on level of crime in the areas.
+---
 4. TO RECEIVE PRESENTATION FROM MR. WILLIAM PRIESTLEY ON THE

 SOCIAL ISSUES BEHIND DRUGS